Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Applications to Sparse Text Indexing

+Note that the generality of our theorem allows using the representation of Dodis et al.~\cite{dodis2010changing} for both $S$ and $B$.
+In this case, the total space used by the algorithm is just $n\log\sigma + b\log n + \Theta(\log n)$ bits.

-Note that we can add a further step to the above-described procedure: after having built the SSA, we can overwrite it with the SLCP by replacing adjacent SSA entries with the length of their longest common prefix.
-This step runs in-place and $\bigO(b\log^2n)$ time using slow LCE queries.
-This proves Theorem \ref{th:sparse LCP}.
+We can add a further step to the above-described procedure: after having built the SSA, we can overwrite it with the SLCP array by replacing adjacent SSA entries with the length of their longest common prefix.
+This step runs in-place and in $\bigO(\packedtime\cdot b\log^2n)$ time using slow LCE queries.
+This proves: